seungzzang97/writeup/ver1.01/README.md

 **※ Accounts password saves without encryption in database.**

-Development Environment is as foolows:
+Development Environment is as follows:
 - MySQL
 - Apache
 - PHP
+---